Ministered by the Discalced Carmelite Friars of the California-Arizona Province

-The regular Mass and Confession Schedules can be found under the heading of SACRAMENTS (you can also find subheadings to show which priests will be celebrating the Masses, what the special Mass intention will be for each Mass, and for information about the Latin Mass, and Holy Communion for those who are glucose intolerant).
+The regular Mass and Confession Schedules can be found under the heading of SACRAMENTS (you can also find subheadings to show which priests will be celebrating the Masses, and for information about the Latin Mass, and Holy Communion for those who are glucose intolerant).

 Under this same heading (SACRAMENTS) can also be found information on Baptism, First Communion, and Confirmation.

 Specific Contact numbers for the priests, the staff, and the volunteer coordinators of our ministries and groups can be found under the heading CONTACT.

 Under the heading NEWS can be found upcoming events happening in the parish.

 Under INFO can be found the following topics: History of St. Therese Parish * Mission / Vision Statements * Discalced Carmelite Friars * Life of St. Therese of Lisieux * Lives of the Parents of St. Therese and * Lives of the Sisters of St. Therese

 Under the heading MINISTRIES can be found the following subjects:

-Prayer & Devotion Ministries (Perpetual Adoration, Exposition & Benediction, Rosary Prayer Group (including information on how to say the Rosary, as well as meditations and pictures for each mystery), Legion of Mary, Fatima Pilgrimage Mass, St. Joseph Devotion and St. Joseph Mass, First Friday All-Night Prayer Vigil, Warrior Intercessors for Priests prayer group, and Order of Secular Carmelites);
+Prayer & Devotion Ministries (Perpetual Adoration, Exposition & Benediction, Rosary Prayer Group (including information on how to say the Rosary, as well as meditations and pictures for each mystery), Legion of Mary, Fatima Devotion, St. Joseph Devotion and St. Joseph Mass, First Friday All-Night Prayer Vigil, Intercessors for Priests prayer group, and the Order of Secular Carmelites);

 Respect Life Ministry(Foot Soldiers for Life; Guadalupe Pregnancy Services [GPS]; Holy Family Infertility Support Group; and Natural Family Planning [NFP]

-Under the heading GROUPS can be found: Catholic Tradition Talks, Couples for Christ, Knights of Columbus, Legion of Mary (Patricians) Queen of Carmel Catholic Discussion Group, Retrouvaille (for hurting marriages), Video Night Presents... and Scouts
+Under the heading GROUPS can be found: Catholic Tradition Talks, Couples for Christ, Knights of Columbus, Legion of Mary (Patricians) Queen of Carmel Catholic Discussion Group, Retrouvaille (for hurting marriages), and Video Night Presents.

 Other headings are: